Alessia Russo: 2023–24

 Russo in action against Aston Villa at the Emirates Stadium in October 2023.

 On 4 July 2023, it was announced that Russo had signed for Arsenal on a free transfer.
 She made her debut for the club during their UEFA Champions League first round qualifying match against Linköping on 6 September 2023.
 On 9 September, she scored her first goals, a brace, during Arsenal's 3–3 draw against Paris FC in the final of the first round qualifiers, which Arsenal ultimately lost on penalties.
 On 15 October, Russo scored her first goal for Arsenal in the WSL, finding the net in the 94th minute of stoppage time to seal a 2–1 comeback win against Aston Villa.
 She scored the winner in the 1–0 victory over Tottenham Hotspur on 3 March.
 She scored for Arsenal in the 2024 Women's A-Leagues All Stars Game in Melbourne, Australia in a 1–0 victory.

 2024–25

-Russo playing in the Champions League in December 2024.

 In the 2024–25 season, Russo scored for Arsenal in four consecutive matches, including two against Aston Villa.
 This helped to keep their unbeaten record of eight matches.

 At the end of the season, Russo was awarded FWA Women's Footballer of the Year for her impressive season for Arsenal, helping the team win the Champions League for the second time.
 After scoring 12 goals in 21 league appearances, she also shared the WSL Golden Boot award with Khadija Shaw.

 2025–26

-On 5 September 2025, Arsenal announced that Russo had signed a new long-term deal with the club, with Russo stating that “Arsenal feels like home” and that “Playing for Arsenal is an honour, and I feel empowered with this badge on my chest.”
+On 5 September 2025, Arsenal announced that Russo had signed a new long-term deal with the club, with Russo stating that "Arsenal feels like home" and that "Playing for Arsenal is an honour, and I feel empowered with this badge on my chest."
+She scored a hat-trick within the first 30 minutes in a 5–2 North London derby win over Tottenham on 28 March 2026.

+She was named Arsenal Women's Player of the Season.